Georgia Wraps Up Action At Florida Relays

 In just his second season under Stuart's tutelage in 2010, the electrifying Lawrence won an NCAA title, an SEC title and was named the 2010 USTFCCCA National Male Track Athlete of the Year.
-He clocked the third-fastest 400-meter dash collegiate indoor time in history (45.03) followed with an SEC meet record time of 45.10 to clinch his conference crown.
+He clocked the third-fastest 400 collegiate indoor time in history (45.03) followed with an SEC meet record time of 45.10 to clinch his conference crown.

 Stuart led New Jersey native Justin Gaymon, who completed his eligibility in 2009, to three SEC championships as well as six All-America certificates combined in the 400, 400 hurdles and 4x400 relay during his career.
 Gaymon finished atop Georgia's all-time lists in the indoor 400 (45.94), 400 hurdles (48.46) and the indoor 4x400 relay (3:07.45).
 He also joined David Dickens, Brian Etelman and Michael Proctor as they clocked the second-best outdoor time in school history in the 4x400 relay at the 2007 NCAA Outdoor Championships to finish fifth (3:04.13) and earn All-American distinction.
-Thanks in part to Stuart's crew, the Georgia have men eight top-20 NCAA finishes since 2000.
+Thanks in part to Stuart's crew, the Georgia have men nine top-20 NCAA finishes since 2000.

-Georgia sprinters have had an array of memorable experiences during the last several seasons.
+Georgia sprinters have had an array of memorable experiences over the last number of seasons.
 In 2007, Stuart helped Dickens cap his career off in style as the Wheeler High School graduate broke the school's indoor 400 record (46.27) at the SEC Championships.
 After Gaymon topped that indoor 400 time in 2008, Stuart guided Lawrence, then a freshman sensation, to the No. 2 spot on the all-time list after Lawrence crossed the finish line in 46.18 in 2009.
 Lawrence shattered the No. 1 mark in 2010.